ybabts/EAV/README.md

 Errors as values encourages developers to handle errors right where they occur.
 By treating errors as returnable values from functions, we can deal with them at the same level as the rest of our application logic.
-The errors as values approach acknowledges that errors are just another type of result taht a function can produce.
+The errors as values approach acknowledges that errors are just another type of result that a function can produce.
 This approach leads to more explicit, readable, and maintainable code.

 ## Why should we adopt this paradigm?

-Adopting the errors as values approach inheritely leads to a more proactive error handling mechanism.
+Adopting the errors as values approach inherently leads to a more proactive error handling mechanism.
 The consumer of a function written using errors as values is always presented with the reality that the function could potentially return an error.
-This very nature of errors as values encourages, or rather necessitates, that the error be handled immedaitely at the point of function invocation.
-The possibility of an error being return cannot be ignored or deferred to a later point in the code; it must be addressed right there and then.
+This very nature of errors as values encourages, or rather necessitates, that the error be handled immediately at the point of function invocation.
+The possibility of an error being returned cannot be ignored or deferred; it must be addressed immediately at the point of function invocation.
 This way, error handling becomes an integral part of the normal control flow of the application.
 The real advantage of this is two fold: firstly it leads to more robust code as it reduces the likelihood of unhandled errors causing unexpected behavior or crashes.
-Secondly, it fosters a coding discipline where programmers are habitually concious and cautious about potential failures and are more dilligent in managing them, leading to higher code quality overall.
+Secondly, it fosters a coding discipline where programmers are habitually conscious and cautious about potential failures and are more dilligent in managing them, leading to higher code quality overall.

 ## Don't we have linters and other static analysis tools to do this?